roobottom/roobottom-2022/source/articles/2022-05-07-stauntons-folly.md

 ---
 Follies are fantastic pieces of decorative architecture.
 They don't serve any practical function other than to be objects of fascination.
 In Staunton Park in Havant, there's a great folly on the grounds of a long disappeared country pile; The Shell House.

-{% figure '/assets/images/articles/stauntons-folly/shell-house.jpeg', 'The Shell House folly at Staunton Park, Havant.', 'wide' %}
+{% figure '/assets/images/articles/stauntons-folly/shell-house.jpeg', 'The Shell House folly at Staunton Park, Havant.' %}

 The Shell Folly — which is based on the Chichester Cross — is particularly lovely.
 Gone are the ornate shell panels of Staunton's day.
 Instead, there's a display of shells painted by local school children over recent years.
 In its repaired state, it gives a hint of what must have been an outstanding country estate.